-How Soon Can A Sliding Genioplasty Be Done?
+How Soon Can A Secondary Sliding Genioplasty Be Done?

 Q: Dr. Eppley, Hello, I had a sliding geniolplasty of 8mm forward and 4mm vertical increase 6 weeks ago.
 I absolutely hate how it has made my chin pointy and my face too long.
 I believe an advancement of 5-6mm initially would have been perfect.
 I would like to know what the differences are beween a primary and secondary genioplasty, and how accurate a second procedure would be as well as the risks/complications.
 Will the skin sag/ change?
 Will the bone heal completely after a second procedure?
 Is there any reason to have it done sooner rather than later or vice versa or not at all?
 Would decreasing the vertical height by 3mm and forward projection 2mm be sufficient?
 I’m sorry I have a lot of questions as I am incredibly depressed at my current look as I had a really nice face before and have made it worse.
 If you could help me with these questions I would be more grateful than you could ever know.